test-spec-tech/bci-notes/ideas.md

 # This was written by a LLM (claude), consider this content with skepticism.

-* Purpose: Test to see if a LLM can help with BCI research.
+* Purpose: Test to see if ai can help with BCI research.

 # Memory Enhancement BCI: Design Document